paksas/paksas.github.io/_posts/2020-05-16-bayesian-inference.md

 # Two distributions

-Mathematically speaking, we are still looking for the parameters of a distribution that models the Random Variable that is the clown's coin.
+Mathematically speaking, we are still looking for the hyperparameters of a distribution that models the Random Variable that is the clown's coin.

 However now in addition to solid evidence, we also have our *prior* beliefs.
 Those two combined allow us not only to make a guess about the parameter value, but also reflect our level of *confidence* in that guess.

-If you recall, MLE direcly calculated the values of distribution parameters - it didn't produce any value that would suggest a doubt about that value.
+If you recall, MLE direcly calculated the values of distribution hyperparameters - it didn't produce any value that would suggest a doubt about that value.
 It made sense, since the method relied exclusively on the data, which is a solid evidence.
 So unless there was other data available, the method was 100% confident about its estimate.

 Right now we want to express our *doubt*, and *doubts* are expressed using... distributions.
-That's right - we are going to find another distribution, which we will use to *sample* the values of our *target distribution* parameters.
+That's right - we are going to find another distribution, which we will use to *sample* the values of our *target distribution* hyperparameters.

 To reiterate: